CheatCodeSam/Minechain/README.md

 These servers interact with the backend using RabbitMQ, ensuring real-time communication and user authentication.
 The main server is designed to listen to messages, emit messages, make RPC calls, and provide an RPC endpoint.
 This endpoint enables the backend to collect real-time data on property layout, allowing it to render an image representing the property.

 ### DevOps
 We harness the power of Docker for containerization of services, ensuring their isolated and consistent execution.
 Kubernetes and AWS EKS handle the orchestration of these containers, providing automatic deployment, scaling, and management of containerized applications.
-Terraform is used as an infrastructure as code (IaC) tool for providing, versioning, and managing our cloud resources in a safe, predictable manner.

 ![Technical Overview](readme/diagram.png "Technical Overview")